inko-lang/inko/notes/closures.md

 Closures do not have their own `self` variable, instead they inherit `self` from whatever context the closure was created in.

+When calling methods there's a special way of passing closures as the last
+argument:

+    some_method {

+    }

+This is the same as:

+    some_method () {

+    }